DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Experimental Design and Results

 \subsection{Comparative Performance Analysis}

-To assess DGTEN’s predictive capability for dynamic trust assessment, we ran experiments on Bitcoin-OTC and Bitcoin-Alpha across three evaluation tasks.
-Table~\ref{table:comparison} compares DGTEN with Guardian, GATrust, and TrustGuard over multiple metrics, showing consistently superior performance and robustness in modeling complex temporal trust dynamics.
+To evaluate DGTEN's dynamic trust prediction capability, experiments were conducted on the Bitcoin-OTC and Bitcoin-Alpha datasets across three tasks.
+Table~\ref{table:comparison} reports the detailed results for DGTEN and the baselines Guardian, GATrust, and TrustGuard; the discussion emphasizes relative trends and percentage gains, highlighting DGTEN's capabilities in modeling temporal trust dynamics.